 Mexican antitrust authority investigates rail freight transport market

-MEXICO CITY, Jan 10 (Reuters) - Mexico's antitrust authority announced on Wednesday an investigation into the country's freight rail transportation market, dominated by Canadian Pacific Kansas City (CPKC) and Grupo Mexico's transport unit, amid government plans to build out railway infrastructure.
+MEXICO CITY (Reuters) - Mexico's antitrust authority announced on Wednesday an investigation into the country's freight rail transportation market, dominated by Canadian Pacific Kansas City (CPKC) and Grupo Mexico's transport unit, amid government plans to build out railway infrastructure.

 Without mentioning the companies by name, the antitrust watchdog Cofece said that there were elements that suggest the "absence of competitive conditions" in the industry, which moves a quarter of the total merchandise transported by land.